simtex-dev/engine/README.md

   -C COMPILER, --compiler COMPILER
                         Use a different LaTeX compiler.
   -ft, --filenametitle  Use the filename as title.
-  -v, --verbose         Hide stdout of other processes.
+  -v, --verbose         Show the stdout of processes.
 ```

 # Features

 The program allows the user to convert simple file such as markdown or text
-file of its assignment/lecture into PDF using LaTeX.
-This program does not
+file into PDF using LaTeX.
+This program does not intend to compete with pandoc,
-intend to compete with pandoc, which essential does the same, but on a higher
+which essentially does the same but on higher level.
+Currently, the program
-level, however, produces a very complex transcription of the input, another
-reason why this program is created, to create a simple LaTeX transcript of the
-input.
-Currently, the program has features that can satisfy conversion of basic
+has features that can satisfy conversion of basic inputs:
-inputs:

 1. Supports the most basic commands, such as **bold**, _italics_,
-**_emphasize_**, `inline code`, quotes, as well as hyperlinks.
+**_emphasize_**, `inline code`, quotes, as well as [hyperlinks](hyperlinks).
 2. Environments, the program supports a multiline math environment using
 `align`, single line math equation using `equation` environment, as well as
 code blocks using `lstlisting` with syntax highlighting.
-3. Figures.
+3. Figures with captions.
 4. Sections, subsections upto subparagraphs.
 5. Basic document metadata and properties that can be provided in a
 configuration file for default value, this includes, author, date, font, among